arjun-krishna/arjun-krishna.github.io/_posts/2017-01-09-My-R-toolset.markdown

 excerpt : some basic R commands that would be useful
 ---
 In this post I will share a few standard R snippets that would be useful for some Machine Learning Problems.
-I learnt these from the [ISLR][islr] by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani, some examples are taken directly from this.
+I learnt these from the [ISLR][islr] by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani, most examples are taken directly from this book.